-- 1. Where presentation of the calling and connected line identification is offered in accordance with Article [407115] of the Education Electronic Communication Code, the providers of publicly available number-based interpersonal communications services shall provide the following: - (a) the calling end-user with the possibility of preventing the presentation of the calling line identification on a per call, per connection or permanent basis; - (b) the called end-user with the possibility of preventing the presentation of the calling line identification of incoming calls; - (c) the called end-user with the possibility of rejecting incoming calls where the presentation of the calling line identification has been prevented by the calling end-user; - (d) the called end-user with the possibility of preventing the presentation of the connected line identification to which the calling end-user is connected. - 2.
+- 1. Where presentation of the calling and connected line identification is offered in accordance with Article [107115] of the [Directive (EU) 2018/1972 establishing the European Electronic Communication Code], the providers of publicly available number-based interpersonal communications services shall provide the following: - (a) the calling end-user with the possibility of preventing the presentation of the calling line identification on a per call, per connection or permanent basis; - (b) the called end-user with the possibility of preventing the presentation of the calling line identification of incoming calls; - (c) the called end-user with the possibility of rejecting incoming calls where the presentation of the calling line identification has been prevented by the calling end-user; - (d) the called end-user with the possibility of preventing the presentation of the connected line identification to which the calling end-user is connected. - 2.
 The possibilities referred to in points (a), (b), (c) and (d) of paragraph 1 shall be provided to end-users by simple means and free of charge.